SystangoTechnologies/serverless-ruby-simple-email/README.md

-# Serverless Rest APIs
+# Serverless Email Service
-This is a simple serverless application build over Jets framework of ruby.
-The application illustrate how we can create simple serverless email service using jets framework.
+This is a simple serverless application build over Jets framework of the ruby.
+The application illustrates how we can create a simple serverless email service using jets framework.
 ## Requirements
 * AWS CLI